Mufti (film): Plot

-Gana, an undercover cop disguised as an assassin, works at a crime syndicate in Mangalore for 2 years.
-One day, Gana heads to the village of Ronapura in order to serve Bhairathi Ranagal, a crime boss who rules the village.
+Gana, an undercover cop disguised as an assassin, works at a crime syndicate in Mangalore for two years.
+One day, he heads to the village of Ronapura in order to serve Bhairathi Ranagal, a former lawyer and a crime boss who rules the village.
 Gana arrives at Ronapura under the commissioner's orders that his identity should be concealed and not known to anyone.
 Gana arrives in Ronapura, where he is received by Vishnu and meets Kashi, who heads Bhairathi Ranagal's cement company.

-Gurukanth Bhandri is selected for the Chief Ministerial Candidate in Karnataka and is targeting Ronapura for the elections, but their party member MP Ekanath Nimbalkar has died in the accident planned by Bhairathi, due to which Raghuveer Bhandri, Gurukanth's brother meets social worker and environmentalist Ashwath Kudari to be the new the candidate for the party, but Gunari refuses.
+Gurukanth Bhandri is selected for the Chief Ministerial Candidate in Karnataka and is targeting Ronapura for the elections, but their party member MP Ekanath Nimbalkar has died in an accident planned by Bhairathi, due to which Raghuveer Bhandri, Gurukanth's brother, meets social worker and environmentalist Ashwath Kudari to be the new candidate for the party, but Kudari refuses.
 Gana earns Bhairathi's left-hand man Singa and right-hand man Shabari's trust by helping the gang remove the stock black money from a goods train and is further asked by Shabari and Singa for the operations, while also earning Kashi's jealousy towards Gana.
-Ashwath Kudari holds a rally against Bhairathi for polluting the environment due to his mining operations.
-Bhairathi orchestrates a riot at the village and burns the houses of those persons who are supporting Kudari's rally, due to this Kudari joins Raghuveer Bhandari's campaign.
+Kudari holds a rally against Bhairathi for polluting the environment due to his mining operations.
+Bhairathi orchestrates a riot at the village and burns the houses of the people who are supporting Kudari's rally; due to this, Kudari joins Raghuveer Bhandari's campaign.

-Meanwhile, Kashi brings the cop (who happens to be the one who helped Gana in the undercover operation and also doesn't know Gana's identity), who leaked the information of unaccounted money on a goods train and tells Gana to shoot him, Gana reluctantly shoots him and feels guilty about the incident, which makes him determined to arrest Bhairathi.
-The next day, Bhairathi arrives at the mining where Nimbalkar's killers are caught, which is revealed that Bhairathi did not kill Nimbalkar.
+Meanwhile, Kashi brings the cop (who happens to be the one who helped Gana in the undercover operation and also does not know Gana's identity) who leaked the information of unaccounted money on a goods train and tells Gana to shoot him.
+Gana reluctantly shoots him and feels guilty about the incident, which makes him determined to arrest Bhairathi.
+The next day, Bhairathi arrives at the mining where Nimbalkar's killers are caught, where it is revealed that Bhairathi did not kill Nimbalkar.
 Gana saves Bhairathi from a temple attack orchestrated by Pashupathi, who is running for MP nomination in elections.
 Bhairathi attacks Pashupathi and warns him of dire consequences.
 Bhairathi invites Gana to his house for dinner where he meets Bhairathi's sister Vedhavathi and daughter Avni.

-While Bhairathi goes for a stroll at 4:00AM, Gana sneaks into Bhairathi's house and collects various bank account numbers in a book named Sri Ramayana Darshanam and escapes minutes before Bhairathi arrives and reaches his hideout to find Kashi, having deduced his identity and calls Singa in front of Gana to inform him about Gana's identity, but Singa calls Gana and tells him to finish Kashi.
+While Bhairathi goes for a stroll, Gana sneaks into Bhairathi's house and collects various bank account numbers in a book named Sri Ramayana Darshanam and escapes minutes before Bhairathi arrives and reaches his hideout to find Kashi, having deduced his identity and calls Singa in front of Gana to inform him about Gana's identity, but Singa calls Gana and tells him to finish Kashi.
 Gana reveals that he created evidence that Kashi is in cahoots with Pashupathi to kill Bhairathi, where he kills Kashi and checks the account transfer, only to find that the money was transferred to orphanages, old-age homes and Public schools.
-Gana realizes about Bhairathi's good intentions to help the people, when he constructed houses for the villagers' welfare and the villagers revere Bhairathi as their saviour.
+Gana realizes about Bhairathi's good intentions to help the people, when he constructed houses for the villagers' welfare, and the villagers revere Bhairathi as their savior.